scholarsproject/scholarsproject_website/content/about/_index.en.md

 - (2) develop an intervention for fostering academic resilience and mental health literacy among the Romanian vulnerable social groups, and
 - (3) raise social awareness and build towards decreasing stigma associated with mental health concerns.

+With a primary focus on tackling adolescents’ mental health concerns, this project is in line with the mental health priorities for Europe, as highlighted by the World Health Organization.

 ### SCHOLARS Project expected results